yifanyin11/yifanyin11.github.io/index.md

 _Feb.
 2022 – Present_

 * Working on visual perception of a mosquito micro-dissection system
-* Background in camera models, object detection, semantic segmentation, visual-servoing methods, perception systems
+* Background in Robotic Programming System (ROS), camera models, object detection, semantic segmentation, visual-servoing methods, perception systems
 * Developed semantic segmentation algorithms using Mask R-CNN for the detection and localization the robot tooltip; results up to subpixel accuracy
 * Designed and implemented a 2D domain randomization pipeline for data augmentation and image label refinements; the optimized tool can generate ~800 images with random or given backgrounds per min for training
 * Participated in the development of a framework for integrated data managements during network training, inference and evaluation, to keep data streams organized